- Who are caregivers, and what do they do?

 - Help from a trained mental health professional

 But caregivers often focus on the person with cancer and don’t take care of themselves.
 You may be a caregiver, but you still have your own needs that cannot and should not be put aside.
-Please see our documents called What it Takes To Be a Caregiver, the Distress Checklist for Caregivers, and the Coping Checklist for Caregivers.
+Please see our document called What it Takes To Be a Caregiver.
+If you have concerns about how well you’re doing, please also see the Distress Checklist for Caregivers, and the Coping Checklist for Caregivers.

 Where do I find support for me?

 There are many kinds of support programs, including one-on-one or group counseling and support groups.
 A support group can be a powerful tool for both people with cancer and those who care about them.
 Talking with others who are in situations like yours can help ease loneliness.
-You can also get useful ideas that might help you from others.
+You can also get useful ideas from others that might help you.

 Some groups are formal and focus on learning about cancer or dealing with feelings.
 Others are informal and social.
 Some groups are made up of only people with cancer or only caregivers, while others include spouses, family members, or friends.
 Other groups focus on certain types of cancer or stages of disease.
 The length of time groups meet can range from a set number of weeks to an ongoing program.
 Some programs have closed membership and others are open to new, drop-in members.